awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 When you create a VPC that has IPv6 addresses, you can choose to assign a set of Amazon\-provided public IP addresses to the VPC and also set a network border group for the addresses that limits the addresses to the group\.
 When you set a network border group, the IP addresses cannot move between network border groups\.
 The `us-west-2` network border group contains the four US West \(Oregon\) Availability Zones\.
 The `us-west-2-lax-1` network border group contains the Los Angeles Local Zones\.

 The following rules apply to Local Zones:
-+ The Local Zone subnets follow the same routing rules, including route tables, security groups, Network ACLs as Availability Zone subnet\.
++ The Local Zone subnets follow the same routing rules as Availability Zone subnet, including route tables, security groups, and Network ACLs\.
 + You can assign Local Zones to subnets using the Amazon VPC Console, AWS CLI or API\.
 + You must provision public IP addresses for use in a Local Zone\.
 When you allocate addresses, you can specify the location from which the IP address is advertised\.
 We refer to this as a network border group and you can set this parameter to limit the address to this location\.
 After you provision the IP addresses, you cannot move them between the Local Zone and the parent region \(for example, from u`s-west-2-lax-1a` to `us-west-2`\)\.
 + You can request the IPv6 Amazon\-provided IP addresses and associate them with the network border group for a new or existing VPC\.